MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 1. Type `typeof sum`.

 1. Press `Enter`.
 DevTools displays `typeof sum: "string"`.
-The value to the right of the colon is the result of your Watch Expression.
+The value to the right of the colon is the result of your watch expression.

 > [!NOTE]
-> In the following screenshot, the `typeof sum` Watch Expression is displayed in the **Watch** pane.
+> In the following screenshot, the watch expression `typeof sum` is displayed in the **Watch** pane.
 If your DevTools window is wide, the **Watch** pane is displayed within the **Debugger** pane, which then appears on the right.

 ![The Watch pane.](../media/javascript-sources-breakpoint-paused-watch.msft.png)